dfinke/PSSpeak/README.md

 # Retrieves the latest news from the PowerShell blog
 # Creates an audio file, at 1.5x speed
-# From your listening pleasure
+# For your listening pleasure

 $url = 'https://devblogs.microsoft.com/powershell/feed/'